slfrnkln/agent-simple/workdir/Agent2/README.md

 (We plan to support all major platforms in the future)

-## Getting Started
+## Getting Started with Trading

-First of all both the OEF and Ledger are required to be running locally for the agents to work.
+Following the README in the main folder you can follow these steps to get started with the simple trading agent.

-For Agent 2 you are also required to have the ledger python api installed.
+Make sure the ledger and the oef is set up and running locally.

-You can find information on how to install the OEF [here](https://github.com/fetchai/oef-search-pluto "Install the OEF here!").
+First generate the ledger entity keys for each agent with (This will also add funds to each account):

-Information on how to get started with the fetch ledger can be found [here](https://docs.fetch.ai/getting-started/versions/ "Install the Ledger here!")
+    python3 workdir/transfer/generateKeys.py

-To install the ledger api for python visit [here](https://github.com/fetchai/ledger-api-py "Install the Ledger API for Python here!").
+Next, you can change the path in the Dockerfile or run the simple trading agent with:

-Install the requirements.txt
+    python3 workdir/transfer/agent/demo_agent.py

-    pip3 install -r requirements.txt
+Finally for the client, to interact with the simple trading agent, run:

-You will find additional README files in the respective agent folders.
+    python3 workdir/transfer/client/client_agent.py